tixlegeek/CTTYMENU/README.md

     ██║        ██║      ██║     ╚██╔╝  ██║╚██╔╝██║██╔══╝  ██║╚██╗██║██║   ██║
     ╚██████╗   ██║      ██║      ██║   ██║ ╚═╝ ██║███████╗██║ ╚████║╚██████╔╝
      ╚═════╝   ╚═╝      ╚═╝      ╚═╝   ╚═╝     ╚═╝╚══════╝╚═╝  ╚═══╝ ╚═════╝
-    A tiny fulltext menu you can use and modify withour worrying about a star-coder's bullshit around.
+    A tiny fulltext menu you can use and modify without worrying about a star-coder's bullshit around.
 Just use it.
 Coded with love by Tixlegeek

     Tixlegeek < @tixlegeek - http://www.tixlegeek.io >